We ship to a number of EU countries, Northern Ireland and Norway

 All brassica crops grow best in partial-shade, in firm, fertile, free-draining soil.
 Start digging over your soil in autumn, removing any stones you find and working in plenty of well-rotted manure or compost.
 Tread on the soil to remove any air pockets and make the surface very firm.
 Brassicas will fail if the soil is too acidic so add lime to the soil if necessary, aiming for a pH of 6.5-7.5.

-Sow in spring to harvest in winter or in autumn for harvest in late spring to autumn
+Brussels Sprout are sown in spring to harvest in winter, or sown in autumn for harvest in late spring to autumn

 Cultivation: